Lakens/statistical_inferences/docs/11-sequential.md

 ##   Median unbiased estimate                     : NA, 0.2814
 ```

 Imagine we have performed a study planned to have at most 2 equally spaced looks at the data, where we perform a two-sided test with an alpha of 0.05, and we use a Pocock type alpha spending function, and we observe mean differences between the two conditions of at the last look.
-Based on a Pocock-like alpha spending function with three equally spaced looks the alpha level at each look for a two-sided *t*-test is 0.03101, and 0.02774.
+Based on a Pocock-like alpha spending function with two equally spaced looks the alpha level for a two-sided *t*-test is 0.03101, and 0.02774.
 We can thus reject $H_0$ after look 2.
 But we would also like to report an effect size, and adjusted *p* values and confidence intervals.

 The results show that the action after look 1 was to continue data collection, and that we could reject $H_0$ at the second look.
 The unadjusted mean difference is provided in the row "Overall effect size" and at the final look this was 0.293.
 The adjusted mean difference is provided in the row "Median unbiased estimate" and is lower, and the adjusted confidence interval is in the row "Final confidence interval", giving the result 0.281, 95% CI [-0.02, 0.573].

 The unadjusted *p* values for a one-sided tests are reported in the row "Overall p-value".
-The actual *p* values for our two-sided test would be twice as large, so 0.6667808, 0.0476883.
+The actual *p* values for our two-sided test would be twice as large, so 0.6668, 0.0477.
 The adjusted *p*-value at the final look is provided in the row "Final p-value" and it is 0.06662.